lunaboards-dev/Random-OC-Docs/filesystems/ProximaFS.md

 # ProximaFS
-A simple filesystem for OpenComputers
+A simple filesystem for OpenComputers.

+## Notes
+All integers are little endian.
+Root is always inode 0.
+OSDI partition ID is `proxima*`

 ## Layout of ProximaFS
 The first logical sector always contains an x86 loop (`EB FE 90`) at the very beginning, and the rest of the filesystem info.